Achyuth1612/Mapping-the-Educational-Landscape/README.md

 Jupyter Notebook

 🚧 Challenges & Solutions
-Challenge	                                         Solution
+Challenge:
+Inconsistent HTML structure
+Missing or incomplete data
+Data complexity and cluttered
+Solution:
-Inconsistent HTML structure                  Built flexible scraping functions with exception handling Missing or incomplete data	                 Applied imputation and filtering techniques Data complexity and cluttered                plots	Used grouped bar charts, heatmaps, and layered graphs for better clarity
+Built flexible scraping functions with exception handling
+Applied imputation and filtering techniques
+plots	Used grouped bar charts, heatmaps, and layered graphs for better clarity

 📈 Outcome
 The project successfully generated visual insights into the structure and accessibility of higher education across India.
 It provides a foundation for further research, policy assessment, and institutional benchmarking.